A PEACE OF JERUSALEM

 A newborn was brought before King Solomon during his judgment of a dispute between two women, each of whom claimed the infant as her own.

-Though a judge of the rarest quality—and despite having conducted a series of tests—Solomon could not determine who was telling the truth.
+Though a judge of the rarest quality, Solomon could not determine who was telling the truth.
 Seemingly stumped, he called for a sword with which to evenly ‘divide’ the baby between the women, whereupon one of them tearfully begged the King to spare the child’s life and award it to the other.

 By the mercy of her sacrifice was the mother’s identity made clear.